The Spin Stops Here!

 For, until now we have been warned repeatedly by Info-Gap scholars that no likelihood must be attributed to results generated by Info-Gap decision models.
 Indeed, we have been advised that this would be deceptive and even dangerous (emphasis is mine):

 However, unlike in a probabilistic analysis, r has no connotation of likelihood.
-We have no rigorous basis for evaluating how likely failure may be; we simply lack the information, and to make a judgment would be deceptive and could be deceptive and dangerous.
+We have no rigorous basis for evaluating how likely failure may be; we simply lack the information, and to make a judgment would be deceptive and could be dangerous.
 There may definitely be a likelihood of failure associated with any given radial tolerance.
 However, the available information does not allow one to assess this likelihood with any reasonable accuracy.

 Ben-Haim (1994, p.
 152)